rufatpro/gonka-docs/docs/FAQ.md

     seeds = [...]
     ```

-### How are Hardware, Node Weight, and MLNode configuration actually validated?
+### How are Hardware, Node Weight, and ML Node configuration actually validated?

-The chain does not verify real hardware.
+The chain does **not** verify real hardware.
 It only validates the total participant weight, and this is the sole value used for weight distribution and reward calculation.

-Any breakdown of this weight across MLNodes, as well as any “hardware type” or other descriptive fields, is purely informational and can be freely modified by the host.
-Real hardware is never validated (it exists only as a self-reported field, and participants may report anything they want).
+Any breakdown of this weight across ML Nodes, as well as any “hardware type” or other descriptive fields, is purely informational and can be freely modified by the Host.

 When creating or updating a node (for example, via `POST http://localhost:9200/admin/v1/nodes` as shown in the handler code at [https://github.com/gonka-ai/gonka/blob/aa85699ab203f8c7fa83eb1111a2647241c30fc4/decentralized-api/internal/server/admin/node_handlers.go#L62](https://github.com/gonka-ai/gonka/blob/aa85699ab203f8c7fa83eb1111a2647241c30fc4/decentralized-api/internal/server/admin/node_handlers.go#L62)), the hardware field can be explicitly specified.
-If it is omitted, the API service attempts to auto-detect hardware information from the MLNode.
-In practice, many hosts run a proxy MLNode behind which multiple servers operate; auto-detection only sees one of these servers, which is a fully valid setup.
-Regardless of configuration, all weight distribution and rewards rely solely on the participant’s total weight, and the internal split across MLNodes or the reported hardware types never affect on-chain validation.
+If it is omitted, the API service attempts to auto-detect hardware information from the ML Node.

+In practice, many hosts run a proxy ML Node behind which multiple servers operate; auto-detection only sees one of these servers, which is a fully valid setup.
+Regardless of configuration, all weight distribution and rewards rely solely on the Host total weight, and the internal split across ML Nodes or the reported hardware types never affect on-chain validation.

 ## Keys & security